COE-UrbanPlanning/travel-time-graph/README.md

 - In the project root, run `webpack`.
 Webpack will bundle all of the libraries and components, and will watch your project's files for changes.
 - In another terminal, run `npm start`
 - Point your browser at localhost:3030

+## Configuration

+travel-time-graph's configuration options are stored in config.json.
+All keys are required.

+- `coordsLocation`: The file location of the GeoJSON file representing the region.
+- `description`: A description of the data being presented, shown in the bottom info pane.
+- `matrices`: An array of objects, each representing a dataset to present.
+Each object holds the following keys:
+   - `time`: A unique ID to represent this matrix.
+   - `location`: The file location of the matrix data.
+   - `label`: The label that should be shown for this matrix on the top-right slider.
+- `nbhdLabelsLocation`: The file location for the mapping of zones to neighbourhood/district names.
+- `scale`: Describes the input domain of the data and the resulting colour scale for the map:
+   - `domain`: An array of numbers representing the buckets desired for the given datasets.
+   - `colours`: An array of CSS colours to use for each bucket. **Note that there should be one more colour in the scale than there are entries in the domain.**
+- `tooltipUnits`: The units to show in the map tooltip.